Molded grating

-Corrosion-proof, lightweight fiber-reinforced polymer (FRP) gratings and structural deck panels — molded and pultruded gratings, solid-top cover plates, and closed-top deck planks for pedestrian bridges, vehicular decks, and industrial platforms.
+Corrosion-proof, lightweight fiberglass gratings and structural deck panels — molded and pultruded FRP grating, solid-top cover plates, and closed-top deck planks for pedestrian bridges, vehicular decks, and industrial platforms.

 FRP (fiber-reinforced polymer) gratings and structural deck panels, also known as GRP (glass-reinforced polymer) gratings and FRP decking, deliver the structural performance of steel at a fraction of the weight and with zero corrosion risk.
 At F1 Composite, we manufacture molded and pultruded grating systems, solid-top cover plates, and pultruded structural deck panels — a complete platform and decking solution for industrial plants, offshore platforms, marine vessels, wastewater treatment facilities, pedestrian bridges, and FRP bridge deck replacement projects.